sybrew/the-seo-framework/readme.txt

 	* TODO maybe: multidimensional settings?
 	* TODO We've added more term settings, including:
 		* TODO
+	* TODO Feeds now have a "X-Robots-tag: noindex, follow" header, so Google doesn't have to guess your intent.
 * **Changed:**
 	* TODO?
 We switched the homepage title option name from left to right, and right to left.
 		* This doesn't affect your titles, it's only semantics.